mcanabrava/travel-dataset-exploration/README.md

 Postgres database usage is not a requirement or an advantage in the context of the current dataset, as we could run the same data explorations and visualizations directly in the Jupyter Notebook.
 However, Postgres is being used solely for demonstration purposes in case there was the actual need to store the CSVs information for later user consumption.

 The same applies for the tables we are using inside Postgres, as they could be contained inside dataframes with different names.
 The aim of creating a raw and a refined layer is to mantain a backup of the data in it's raw state after ingestion and after the necessary transformations.
+In this case, data cleaning and transformations included dropping columns for years that were not the goal of the analysis (1960-2013), removing aggregated regions (Europe, World, Asia, etc) that do not represent countries, removing columns and rows that had null values and classification columns that were not useful.

 A trusted metrics layer could also be used to provide aggregated information from the individual tables or their combinations.

-Seaborn and matplotlib were chosen to build the visual explorations for the dataset as I didn't have a lot of experience on them and decided this was a good opportunity to familiarize myself with these libraries.
+Nonetheless, given the light nature of the queries in the dataset, Seaborn and Matplotlib were chosen to build the visual explorations directly from the refined layer.
+As I didn't have a lot of experience with them I also decided this could be a good opportunity to familiarize myself with the libraries.
 On the other hand, a clear improvement point here would be to add a professional BI tool to create the visualizations, such as a docker-compose version of metabase.

 ### 3. Final report